a-nurpeissov/kcellshopalpha/README.md

 Also keep in mind that I used Brew version of Docker, Django and postgresql on MacOS to create this app, the command lines may differ depending on your OS.

+---

+P.S.:

+The repository includes a datadump.json file with example products and orders.

+To load it after the containers are running:

+bash
+docker compose exec web python manage.py loaddata datadump.json

+This will insert the sample Product, Order, and OrderItem records into the database.